 How to deal with problems installing and running apps on your Mac

 Sometimes, when you can’t open a disk image, the problem isn’t with the disk image itself but with your Mac.
 Files that have accumulated on your boot drive can cause conflicts and prevent disk images from opening or applications from running correctly.
-CleanMyMac X’s Maintenance module can help resolve these issues.
-It can repair disk permissions, free up RAM, and run maintenance scripts.
+CleanMyMac’s Performance module can help resolve these issues.
+It can repair disk permissions that may help you out.
 Here’s how it works.

-2. Choose the Maintenance module from the sidebar.
+2. Choose the Performance module from the sidebar and run a quick scan.

-3. Select the routines you want to run and Run.
+3. Click View All Tasks, select the routines you want to run (make sure to select Repair Disk Permissions), and click Run.

-Once you’ve run the maintenance routines, you should find that your Mac runs more quickly and smoothly.
+Once you’ve run the maintenance tasks, you should find that your Mac runs more quickly and smoothly.